 improve knowledge

 The application of questionnaires to participants in the online activity was an opportunity to improve knowledge in the concepts of DLP radiation dose quantities, CDTI, technical parameters and technology resources of tomography equipment and the principle of justification.
-"Educational activities can be applied in continuing education by CPR and other societies, and will certainly contribute to the optimization of doses and justification of exams.
-The correct justification of CT exams for patients allows better indication of procedures, optimization of doses, in addition to reduction of operating costs, reduction of exposure to radiation and protocol adjustments for these exams by the technical team", said Dr. Kalra.
+“Educational activities can be applied in continuing education by CPR and other societies, and will certainly contribute to optimizing the doses and justification of the exams.
+The correct justification of tomography exams for patients allows better indication of procedures, optimization of doses, in addition to reducing operating costs, reducing exposure to radiation and protocol adjustments for these exams by the technical team”, said Dr. Kalra.

 doctor Kalra points out some recommendations such as the need for the technical team to know the dose reduction features of the equipment - such as, for example, iterative reconstruction -, use of current modulation and adjustment of technical variables (tube voltage, mAs, thickness, extension of the exposure and collimation).
 The reduction in the number of phases in computed tomography exams, reassessment of protocols based on clinical indication, patient weight and height for adults, age range and justification for the exam for children, were highlighted by the expert.
 Updating equipment and applying current artificial intelligence resources were also mentioned.